How-To

 If it's not a fit, skip it.
 There will always be another promotion.

-Template 6: Bonus affiliate campaign
+Template 6: Bonus campaign

 Subject: My bonus if you choose {{affiliate_product}}